 - Right to restrict the processing of your personal data

-- Right to object to the processing we carry out based on our legitimate interest
+- Right to object to the processing practitioners carry out based on our legitimate interest

-You can find out what personal information we hold about you by making a written ‘subject access request’ or ‘right of access’ under the GDPR.
-We will then supply you with: a description of the data we hold about you, information about how it was obtained, why and for what purpose we are holding your information, what categories of personal data is held, who it could be disclosed to, the retention periods for your data and give you a copy of the information held.
-You can ask us to correct or remove any information that you think is inaccurate.
+You can find out what personal information practitioners hold about you by making a written ‘subject access request’ or ‘right of access’ under the GDPR.
+This needs to be addressed to the individual practitioner who has provided your treatment.
+Practitioners will then supply you with: a description of the data they hold about you, information about how it was obtained, why and for what purpose they are holding your information, what categories of personal data is held, who it could be disclosed to, the retention periods for your data and give you a copy of the information held.
+You can ask practitioners to correct or remove any information that you think is inaccurate.

-We take complaints very seriously and want to ensure you are satisfied with our service and the way in which we process your personal information.
-If you have a complaint, in the first instance, please talk to Information Controllers Louise McCusker or Anne Francis (whoever is directly involved in your care or who has made contact with you) about any questions or concerns you have about the processing of your personal data.
+Practitioners are individually responsible for complaints about their practice and data storage.
+Practitioners want to ensure you are satisfied with the service they provide and the way in which they process your personal information.
+If you have a complaint, in the first instance, please talk to whoever is directly involved in your care or who has made contact with you about any questions or concerns you have about the processing of your personal data.
 If this does not achieve a satisfactory resolution, please contact the Information Commission Organisation to lodge a complaint.
 Contact information ICO:Website: https://ico.org.uk/concerns/Email: [email protected]Telephone: +44 (0) 303 123 1113